ReyhanehGholizade/lexical-analyzer/README.md

 # LexicalAnalyzer

-A Lexical-Analyzer Generator for C++ in Java
+A Lexical-Analyzer Generator for C in Java